Michael Lomonaco

-Michael Lomonaco (born January 2, 1955) is an American chef, restaurateur and television personality.
-He is known for being the chef and director of Windows on the World, the restaurant located at the top of the North Tower of the World Trade Center, during the September 11 attacks.
-The restaurant was destroyed in the attack and all the staff members who were working in the restaurant during the attack died.
-Lomonaco survived, as he was in the tower's lobby during the attacks and evacuated from the building.
-He later opened Porter House New York, which Esquire named one of America's Best New Restaurants in October 2006.
+Michael Lomonaco (born January 2, 1955) is an American chef, restaurateur, and television personality.
+He is the former executive chef and director of Windows on the World, which was located at the top of the North Tower of the World Trade Center.
+He later opened Porter House, New York, which was included in Esquire magazine's list of Best New Restaurants in October 2006.

-Le Cirque and 21
+Le Cirque and 21 Club

+Lomonaco began as a hobbyist chef and actor, while supporting himself working for a transportation service.
+After meeting Patrick Clark and discussing cooking with him, he decided to pursue a culinary career.

-As an aspiring actor who cooked as a hobby, Lomonaco said that meeting Patrick Clark inspired him to become a chef.
-Lomonaco started his culinary education at the New York City College of Technology, graduating from the Hotel and Restaurant Management program in 1984.
-He rose to fame during the 1980s at New York's famed restaurant Le Cirque, working under renowned chefs Alain Sailhac and Daniel Boulud.
-Later that decade, Lomonaco moved on to another well-known New York institution, 21 Club.
-He changed the restaurant, known for its storied history as a Prohibition-era speakeasy, by eliminating some older continental standbys in favor of updated American fare.
-Lomonaco remained at 21 Club until 1996.
-While at the restaurant, he published a book of recipes from the restaurant.
+He received his culinary education at the New York City College of Technology, graduating from the Hotel and Restaurant Management program in 1984.
+During the 1980s, he worked at Le Cirque in New York with chefs Alain Sailhac and Daniel Boulud.

+Later that decade, Lomonaco worked at the 21 Club, a New York restaurant that operated as a speakeasy during the Prohibition era.
+He revised the menu, replacing some traditional continental dishes with American cuisine.
+Lomonaco remained at the 21 Club until 1996.
+During his tenure, he co-published a book of the restaurant's recipes.

 Windows on the World

-In 1997, Lomonaco became the Executive Chef/Director for Windows on the World, which was located on the 106th and 107th floors of the North Tower of the World Trade Center in lower Manhattan.
-Again, he updated the menu from traditional French to modern American cuisine with great success.
-In response, the restaurant became one of America's highest-grossing restaurants for three years in a row.
-As executive director, Lomonaco was responsible for the main dining room, as well as the smaller Wild Blue restaurant, and the bar, The Greatest Bar on Earth.
+In 1997, Lomonaco became the executive chef and director for Windows on the World, a restaurant located on the 106th and 107th floors of the North Tower of the World Trade Center in Lower Manhattan.
+At the time of the September 11 attacks, Lomonaco was in the concourse of the World Trade Center.
+He was evacuated shortly after the first plane struck the tower.

-Lomonaco was uninjured during the September 11 attacks, as he was in the concourse of the World Trade Center having a pair of eyeglasses repaired at LensCrafters.
-The first plane crashed and he was evacuated shortly afterwards.

-After September 11, 2001
+Following the September 11 attacks

-After the September 11 attacks, Lomonaco became a consulting chef to Noche, a multi-story restaurant and nightclub in midtown Manhattan, highlighting the cuisines of Latin America and the Caribbean.
-Many former employees of Windows on the World also worked at this new venue along with Lomonaco when it debuted in 2002.
-However, Noche announced its closing in late 2004.
-He also served as a consultant for Guastavinos, a restaurant located under the Manhattan end of the Queensboro Bridge.
+After the September 11 attacks, Lomonaco became a consulting chef at Noche, a multi-story restaurant and nightclub in Midtown Manhattan.
+Several former employees of Windows on the World also worked at Noche when it opened in 2002.
+The restaurant closed in 2004.
+He also served as a consultant for Guastavinos, a restaurant located beneath the Manhattan end of the Queensboro Bridge.

-In 2006, Lomonaco opened Porter House New York, an American grill in the newer Time Warner Center on the Columbus Circle.
-The 250-seat restaurant with a view of Central Park South had garnered positive reviews for its contemporary American menu.
+In 2006, Lomonaco opened Porter House New York, an American grill in the Time Warner Center at Columbus Circle, New York City.
+The restaurant closed after Labor Day weekend in September 2025.